 - Cost of running the business

 4. Apply for a Loan

-After thorough research, you’ve hopefully found a loan that’s a great fit for your business.
+After thorough research, you’ve hopefully found a loan that’s an excellent fit for your business.

 Now it’s time to apply for the loan and wait to find out if you qualify.
-Most alternative lenders will do an initial soft credit pull.
-However, alternative lenders tend to consider other factors such as business revenue and length of time in business.
+Most alternative lenders will do an initial soft credit pull and decide within 24 hours, sometimes less.
+Alternative lenders tend to consider other factors such as business revenue and length of time in business.